 Concerning debugging, I think this is quite comfortable because it is not uncommon for the embedded world to only have an unused pin where you can solder some LED to, and that is the whole debugger.
 In this project, I even had the possibility of doing cycle and stack counting on the target while displaying the result in a dialogue box.
 That felt like pure luxury.

 The hardware driver for the ARM version had to be written, mainly as per the datasheets.

 The hardware setup itself had to be carefully designed since the Olimex H405 board was not the only component.
 While I am better at software, I still can work with hardware datasheets.
 Next, the actual electrical and mechanical buildup also took quite some time.

 Originally, the engine was running under Windows using the Winboard protocol.
 After the CT800 was running, I backported the engine first to Windows, then also to Linux and Android, plus that the UCI protocol replaced the Winboard one.
 Testing became even easier.

 Code comments are nice for understanding the details, but summary documentation helps to get the bigger picture of a project.
 The chess application and the opening book compiler have top-level flowcharts, and the hardware documentation explains every component in detail.
 Besides, the user manual shows how to actually use the CT800.

 Last but not least, this website took also some time, despite its minimalism.
-Speed has been a primary objective; this website is just as much of a hand-coded “high performance hack” as the CT800 that it is about.
-It works at various resolutions and takes accessibility into account.
+Speed has been a primary objective; this website is just as much of a hand-coded High Performance Hack™ as the CT800 that it is about.